I’m closing Writers’ Huddle for new members this Friday (31st October) and won’t be reopening the virtual doors until, at the earliest, May 2015.

 As to how many you’ll sell … that depends on how large and responsive your audience is.
 I sometimes guest post on much bigger blogs (like ProBlogger and Copyblogger) to get my ebooks in front of more people.

 e-junkie – this is the site that I use for my ebooks.
-It hosts the files, provides an affiliate program, keeps track of my sales, and so on.
+It hosts the files, provides an affiliate program so people can sign up as affiliates for your ebooks, keeps track of sales, and so on.
 It’s very cheap, starting at just $5/month.

 #6: Running Ecourses (2011 onwards)